PSPDFKit-labs/libdispatch/Readme.md

 This repo applies some patches by Mark Heily, taken from [his post to the libdispatch mailing list](http://lists.macosforge.org/pipermail/libdispatch-dev/2012-August/000676.html), along with some other fixes that I've cobbled together.

-I've also added missing `_f` variants for several functions in `data.h` and `io.h` that took dispatch blocks only, which allows you to make use of Dispatch Data and Dispatch I/O with compilers like GCC that don't support blocks.
+I've also added missing `_f` variants for several functions in `data.h` and `io.h` that took dispatch blocks only; this allows you to make use of Dispatch Data and Dispatch I/O with compilers like GCC that don't support blocks.
 However, the library itself must still be built with Clang, as libdispatch makes use of blocks internally.

 Prerequisities